gvwilson/thirdbit/_posts/2023/2023-08-13-i-dont-know-what-to-think-about-ai.md

 I don't know what to think about AI.
 People I trust believe in its potential;
 other people whom I also trust are terrified of the ways in which it is going to be mis-used.
-What I think I need to do is spend a year watching people experiment with these tools in the way that they experimented with the web in the 1990s and *then* form an opinion.
-To paraphrase William Gibson,
-the classroom finds its own uses for things;
-I think we'd all be better off if we gave the courageous and the curious a year to figure out what AI is actually good for before we start placing our bets, but I fear that train has already left the station.
+What I *want* to do is spend a year watching people experiment with these tools in the way that they experimented with the web in the 1990s and *then* form an opinion: to paraphrase William Gibson, the classroom finds its own uses for things, and I think we'd all be better off if we gave the courageous and the curious a year to figure out what AI is actually good for before we start placing our bets.
+But I fear the train has already left the station…

 [guardian-ai]: https://www.theguardian.com/technology/2023/aug/02/ai-chatbot-training-human-toll-content-moderator-meta-openai
 [jeff]: {{'/2018/03/20/goodbye-jeff/' | relative_url}}